manix17/vim-possible/transforming_a_character_delimited_list.md

-# Converting a Space/Tab separated list to other forms
+# Converting a Space (or any character) separated list to other forms

-## Space separated words to comma separated
+## To Comma separated list

 ### Input text